pmemoli/Data-Science-Thesis/notebook.md

 The paper provides a metric that serves as a baseline for the thesis objective.
 Even if their aim was "detecting confabulation hallucinations", they are really just comparing the "uncertainty" of the generated sequence against the correctness of the response.

 A possible first step is to simply to choose a domain, and use this semantic entropy metric as a measure of performance by computing the corresponding AUROC.
 I can possibly tweak and play a bit with the algorithm that computes semantic entropy.

+## July 9th 2025:

+I talked with Luciano about the next steps.
+We agreed on the following:

+1. Use phi3 mini instruct as an initial benchmark: https://huggingface.co/microsoft/Phi-3-mini-4k-instruct
+2. Choose two datasets -one where the model is expected to perform well, and one where it is expected to perform poorly- from the paper: https://arxiv.org/pdf/2404.14219
+3. Use the semantic entropy metric from the nature paper to compute the AUROC for both datasets

+The semantic entropy serves as a good baseline upon which I can build.
+Today I'm just going to download the model and the datasets (1 and 2), and get familiar with the relevant libraries.

+I think i'm sticking math datasets as a first approach.
+The accuracy evaluation is much easier, and I have two similar datasets that can be compared.

+- GSM8K: Performs quite well
+- MATH: Performs poorly